 Square makes it easy to build a mobile-friendly online store with payments built in.

-2. Adyen: powering global payment solutions
+2. Adyen: powering global payment websites

 If you’re looking to process payments on a large scale, Adyen certainly appeals to some of the larger businesses and enterprise customers.